libp2p/docs/content/guides/getting-started/browser-to-browser.md

 2. WebSockets: as mentioned above, requires a CA-signed TLS certificate and a domain.
 3. TCP: not available in browsers.

-Therefore, until WebRTC-Direct or WebTransport support are added to js-libp2p in node.js, it's much easier to use go-libp2p.
+Therefore, until WebRTC-Direct or WebTransport support is added to js-libp2p in node.js, it's much easier to use go-libp2p.

 ## Next steps